Post-presidency of Jimmy Carter: First Obama term (2009–2013)

-In November 2010, Carter was supposed to meet with National Security Advisor Thomas E. Donilon when Obama requested Carter stop by for a visit.
+In October 2010, Carter said Obama faced "an absence of any cooperation from the Republican Party" whereas he had bipartisan support during his own presidency.
+Carter predicted that after the 2010 elections, Obama would "still be president for two years, and I think he'll have a much more forceful presentation now that he's got, you know, a clearer picture of what the situation will be, and I believe he'll be successful."
+In November, Carter was supposed to meet with National Security Advisor Thomas E. Donilon when Obama requested Carter stop by for a visit.
 In a CBS interview, Carter stated that Obama "will be much more independent in fighting hard to prevail and not trying to reach out" in the next two years and that Republicans would "be responsible for a major element of the U.S. government" following their victory in the 2010 elections.